cocoleemon/BloomVault/docs/volume-3/03-product-specifications/07-collections.md

 Collections solve this by allowing users to create their own organizational system.

-⸻
+---

-Goals
+# Goals

 Collections should:

 * Feel flexible rather than restrictive.
 * Support different ways of thinking.
 * Encourage organization without requiring it.
-* Grow naturally with the user’s Beauty Library.
+* Grow naturally with the user's Beauty Library.

-There should be no “right” way to create a collection.
+There should be no "right" way to create a collection.

-⸻
+---

-User Stories
+# User Stories

-Organize by Goal
+### Organize by Goal

-As a user, I want to group products by my beauty goals so I can easily revisit them later.
+**As a user, I want to group products by my beauty goals so I can easily revisit them later.**

-⸻
+---

-Organize Research
+### Organize Research

-As a user, I want to collect products I’m researching so I can compare them before making a purchase.
+**As a user, I want to collect products I'm researching so I can compare them before making a purchase.**

-⸻
+---

-Personal Organization
+### Personal Organization

-As a user, I want complete freedom to organize my library in a way that makes sense to me.
+**As a user, I want complete freedom to organize my library in a way that makes sense to me.**

-⸻
+---

-Seasonal Collections
+### Seasonal Collections

-As a user, I want to create temporary collections for events, trips, or seasonal routines.
+**As a user, I want to create temporary collections for events, trips, or seasonal routines.**

-⸻
+---

-Functional Requirements
+# Functional Requirements

 The Collections feature shall allow users to: